treeverse/lakeFS/docs/reference/mount.md

 Once mounted, users can access the data as if it resides on their local filesystem, using any tool, library, or framework that reads from a local filesystem.
 This functionality is currently supported only on macOS using the NFS (Network File System) protocol.

-There is no installation required, please [contact us](mailto:support@treeverse.io) to get access to the Everest binary.

 **Note**
 ⚠️ Everest is currently in beta and is available for lakeFS Cloud and Enterprise users upon demand.
-{: .note }

-{% include toc.html %}
+There is no installation required, please [contact us](mailto:support@treeverse.io) to get access to the Everest binary.
 {: .note }

 {% include toc.html %}